 - Sealing the Surface: **WAIT 3 DAYS** To prevent tarnish you will want to seal your surface with a glossy sealant.
 I bought the Speedball Metal Leaf Sealer for $6 on Amazon.
 After stirring product, use a flat, smooth brush to evenly apply a thin coat over the surface.
 Apply 2 coats (drying in between.)

 I used one and a half packs of the Simple Leaf, the whole Autumn Gold tube and half of my Ebony & Antique Gold tubes for all of my projects.
 I used the wax on a kitchen curio cabinet, a decorative pedestal, a small living room cabinet, 2 mirrors, and a second desk.
-I additionally applied leafing to the second desk and the small living room cabinet.
+I additionally applied to leaf to the second desk and the small living room cabinet.
 Not one of these projects is a dud!
 The metallic waxes are highly pigmented, super metallic & shiny and a no-brainer for an easy metallic project.
 If you are thinking of dabbling in metal leafing, I highly recommend the Simple Leaf due to its stress-free application.
 Both products come in a wide range of colors and the Simple Leaf even has some textured products too.